browserengineering/book/book/scheduling.md

 threaded scrolling if a web page doesn't `preventDefault` a scroll.
 Is that a good idea?
 Maybe, but forced style and layout aren't just caused by JavaScript execution.
-One example is our implementation of `click`, which causes a render to run hit testing:
+One example is our implementation of `click`, which causes a forced render before hit testing:

 ``` {.python}
 class Tab: